univention/univention-corporate-server/doc/architecture/index.rst

 ..
 TODO : Enable the references, once the sections are written:
    """covers the :ref:`product components <product-components>` and the :ref:`numerous services <services>` UCS offers to IT infrastructures.
 Software developers and"""

 The second, medium level, is for administrators and solution architects.
 It covers the product components and the numerous services UCS offers to IT infrastructures.
 You read about the user facing product components and what services UCS runs.
-You learn what open source software contributes to the functionality of UCS and how it interoperates together.
+You learn what open source software contributes to the capability of UCS and how it interoperates together.

 Software developers and system engineers get an overview of the technical parts.